alawmoradi665/my-mp/README.md

 - It is a specified marketplace that currently does not have its own marketplace, the sales of these items tend to be spread over different platforms rather than having one place to go for selling, buying and browsing.

 ## R9	A link (URL) to your deployed app (i.e. website):
+Deplyoment failed - look at localhost and sign in with alaw.m@hotmail.com mangos123 to see the admin view.
+Create new user for user view.

 ## R10	A link to your GitHub repository (repo):